ElectionDataAnalysis/electiondata/README.md

 See [LICENSE.md](./LICENSE.md)

 # Overview
-This repository hopes to provide reliable tools for consolidation and analysis of election results.
+This repository hopes to provide reliable tools for consolidation and analysis of raw election results from the most reliable sources -- the election agencies themselves.
  * Consolidation: can take as input election results files from a wide variety of sources and loads the data into the [common data format](https://github.com/usnistgov/ElectionResultsReporting) from the National Institute of Standards and Technology (NIST)
  * Export: creates tab-separated flat export files of results sets rolled up to any desired intermediate geography (e.g., by county, or by congressional district)
  * Analysis: provides a variety of analysis tools